Vertrix-ai/streaming_analytics_demo/README.md

 ## Overview

-This project demonstrates a modular approach to stream processing with configurable output sinks.
+This project demonstrates a modular approach to stream processing with configurable sources and sinks.
 It uses an extensible architecture that allows for easy addition of new source andsink types through registration.
 Take a look at streaming_analytics_demo/sinks/file_sink.py for an example of a custom sink.

 ## Features

-- Pluggable sink architecture
+- Pluggable source and sink architecture
 - JSON schema validation for sink configurations
 - Async I/O support
 - Built-in sinks: